mikf/gallery-dl/docs/configuration.rst

     ``["id", "width", "height", "description"]`` Description
     Include only the given top-level keys when writing JSON data.
+Note

-    Note: Missing or undefined fields will be silently ignored.
+    Missing or undefined fields will be silently ignored.

 metadata.exclude